Prehospital Communication: Pre-Alerting and Ambulance Handovers

 Depending on the patient’s presentation or vital signs an ambulance crew may pre-alert the receiving Emergency Department in order to prepare for the patient’s arrival.
-The structure of this message (normally relayed via radio or phone) for trauma patients in the United Kingdom is recommended to include (National Institute for Health and Care Excellence, 2016):
+The structure of this message (normally relayed via radio or phone) for trauma patients in the United Kingdom is recommended to include the following (as recommended by NICE):

 This information is structured into an ATMISTER message by several Ambulance Service Trusts (South, 2018) as outlined above.

-In Ireland, the pre-alert message format that is recommended is the acronym ASHICE (Prehospital Emergency Care Council, 2019).
+In Ireland, the pre-alert message format that is recommended is ASHICE (Prehospital Emergency Care Council, 2019).
 This format is used for both medical and trauma patients alike:

 Depending on the local ambulance service procedure, this message could be relayed via an Ambulance Service Dispatcher or the clinician with the patient directly to the receiving hospital.
-Another variation on this format is that only abnormal vital signs are conveyed as part of this message as it minimizes unnecessary chatter.
+Another variation of this format involves only conveying abnormal vital signs as part of the message as it minimizes unnecessary chatter.

 In hospital settings, practitioners will already be familiar with the SBAR communication tool to structure a handover between departments, however, there is often a knowledge gap in handovers that cross different care boundaries and professional backgrounds (Sujan, et al., 2013).
-As a result of this, the SBAR tool has been adapted into an ISBAR tool (with the Identity of the patient being added) by some prehospital clinicians as a handover structure.
-However, this has been found to be less specific than IMIST AMBO which is discussed below (Shah, et al., 2016).
+As a result of this, the SBAR tool has been adapted into an ISBAR tool (with the identity of the patient representing the I) by some prehospital clinicians as a handover structure.
+However, this has been found to be less specific than IMISTAMBO which is discussed below (Shah, et al., 2016).

 The IMIST-AMBO protocol captures other information in addition to that already included in ISBAR:

 Identification of patient